-The structure of the re-meeting should follow a set agenda, shared in advance with the student and their family.
+The structure of the re-entry meeting should follow the goal outlined above.
 If additional items are raised for discussion, a separate arrangement should be made to meet with the parent/s at a later date and time.
 This meeting should be narrowly focussed on making the student and their family feel welcome back into the school community.